Improving the prospects of disadvantaged children and youth

 Making an impact since 2014

 The Scripps Family Fund for Education and the Arts was created in 2014 as a private family foundation to support the philanthropic vision of its founders, Sebastian and Barbara Scripps.
-The founders believe that every child should have access to quality educational opportunities and learning experiences in order to foster a productive citizenship and healthy democratic society.
+The founders believe that every person should have access to quality educational opportunities and learning experiences in order to foster a productive citizenship and healthy democratic society.

 Mission